carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 "HPC" are used a lot in different contexts and with various related meanings.
 So what do they mean?
 And more importantly, how do we use them in our work?

-The *cloud* is a generic term commonly used to refer to computing resources that are a) *provisioned* to users on demand or as needed and b) represent real or *virtual* resources that may be located anywhere on Earth.
-For example, a large company with computing resources in Brazil, Zimbabwe and Japan may manage those resources as its own *internal* cloud and that same company may also use commercial cloud resources provided by Amazon or Google.
+The *cloud* refers to computing resources that are provisioned to users on demand or as needed.
 Cloud resources may refer to machines performing relatively simple tasks such as serving websites, providing shared storage, providing web services (such as e-mail or social media platforms), as well as more traditional compute intensive tasks such as running a simulation.

-The term *HPC system*, on the other hand, describes a stand-alone resource for computationally intensive workloads.
-They are typically comprised of a multitude of integrated processing and storage elements, designed to handle high volumes of data and/or large numbers of floating-point operations ([FLOPS](https://en.wikipedia.org/wiki/FLOPS)) with the highest possible performance.
-For example, all of the machines on the [Top-500](https://www.top500.org) list are HPC systems.
-To support these constraints, an HPC resource must exist in a specific, fixed location: networking cables can only stretch so far, and electrical and optical signals can travel only so fast.

-The word "cluster" is often used for small to moderate scale HPC resources less impressive than the [Top-500](https://www.top500.org).
-Clusters are often maintained in computing centers that support several such systems, all sharing common networking and storage to support common compute intensive tasks.
+*HPC*, *High Performance Computer*, *High Performance Computing* or *Supercomputer* are all general terms for a large or powerful computing resource.

+*Cluster* is a more specific term describing a type of supercomputer comprised of multiple smaller computers (nodes) working together.
+Almost all supercomputers are clusters.

 ## Logging In